kldon111/plugin.video.aseantv/README.md

 An XBMC/Kodi Addon for Asean TV

-ASEAN!TV was first released on 2015 Aug 31 - primarily for ourself to catch up on local Asean live tv shows.
-Right now we only provide live tv stream from Malaysia, Singapore, Indonesia Thailand, Vietnam, Cambodia and Philippines.
+ASEAN!TV was first released on 2015 Aug 31 - primarily for ourself to catch up on local Asean country live tv shows.
+Currently we only provide live tv show from Malaysia, Singapore, Indonesia Thailand, Vietnam, Cambodia and Philippines.
 Other Asean country will come soon.

 Indiecrew, MalayRevolution Network